 - Muscle and joint pains

 These symptoms can vary among women.
 Also, skipping periods during perimenopause (the month and years leading to menopause) is very common and expected.
-Menstrual periods tend to skip and return, they also happen in shorter cycles so they are closer together.
+Menstrual periods tend to skip and return, they also happen on shorter cycles so they are closer together.

 After menopause, women enter the postmenopause phase.
 Postmenopausal women are more vulnerable to some illnesses, such as heart disease and osteoporosis.
 During this period, it is more important to focus on proper diet, regular exercise, and sufficient calcium to ensure optimal bone health.

-Your body is going thru a lot of changes during menopause.
+Your body is going through a lot of changes during menopause.
 There will be major shifts in hormone levels.
 You may experience a bout of anxiety and fear, all of which are factors that can lead to depression.
 Please keep in mind, that when you experience any symptoms of depression, it is best to talk to a medical provider immediately.